Rose Haas Alschuler: Biography

-Alschuler was born and raised in Chicago.
+Rose Haas was born and raised in Chicago.
 Her grandfather, Michael Greenebaum, was a Jewish community leader.
 Alschuler attended the University of Chicago from 1904 to 1905, then went to Vassar College for a year before she returned again to the University of Chicago, finishing in 1907.
 That same year, she married architect, Alfred Alschuler and together they had five children.
 In 1915, the family moved to Winnetka.

 Alschuler, along with her cousin, Charlotte Kuh, started the first nursery school in Chicago, the Children's Community School, in 1922.
 In 1926, she and Carleton W. Washburne founded the Winnetka Public School Nursery.
 In 1928, she helped create nursery schools for the tenants of the Garden Apartments.
 She helped set up 18 different Works Progress Administration (WPA) nurseries between 1933 and 1940.
 When the International Congress of Women was held in 1933 in Chicago, she was the chair for the Opportunity Through Education Round Table.

 On June 11, 1940, her husband died.
 Alschuler moved to Washington, D.C.
-From 1941 to 1943, Alschuler was the chair of the National Commission for Young Children.
+From 1941 to 1943, she was the chair of the National Commission for Young Children.
 In that capacity, she provided information about early childhood education for providers around the country.
-She also worked as a consultant for the Federal Housing Authority.
+She worked as a consultant for the Federal Housing Authority.
 When WWII was over, Alschuler traveled to Israel and helped raise money for Israel Bonds.